Are you visiting Copenhagen in winter and you’re wondering what are the best things to do? I’ve got you covered!

 Hygge is often credited for the fact that Denmark is among the happiest countries in the world, despite the infamously bad weather they experience during the wintertime.

-So if it rains during your trip, don’t get upset; enter a coffee shop, order a drink and make yourself comfortable, preferably near a window where you can watch the droplets as they hit the glass.
-And if you have a book or your kindle with you, then it’s even better!
+So if it rains or snows during your trip, don’t get upset; enter a coffee shop, order a drink and make yourself comfortable, preferably near a window where you can watch the droplets as they hit the glass.
+And if you have a book or your Kindle with you, then it’s even better!

 About Freetown Christiania

-Freetown Christiania is a community that operates independently, located in the borough of Copenhagen’s Christianshavn district, on the island of Amager.
+Freetown Christiania is a community that operates independently in the borough of Copenhagen’s Christianshavn district, on the island of Amager.

 The people here live after their own rules and laws, often in self-made houses, or old military barracks.
 It all started in 1971 when a group of people occupied the abandoned military buildings that existed in the area.